Harvard's challenge to Trump administration could test limits of government power

 “Harvard is obviously a particularly powerful institution.
 And its decision has potential to galvanize other universities into some kind of collective pushback,” said David Pozen, a Columbia law professor who argued that the government’s demands are unlawful.

+Trump threatened Tuesday to escalate the dispute, suggesting on social media that Harvard should lose its tax-exempt status “if it keeps pushing political, ideological, and terrorist inspired/supporting ‘Sickness?’”

-Ultimately, the conflict could be settled in federal court.
-A faculty group has already brought a legal challenge against the demands, and many in academia expect Harvard to bring its own lawsuit.
+The impasse raises questions about how far the administration is willing to go.
+However it plays out, a legal battle is likely.
+A faculty group has already brought a court challenge against the demands, and many in academia expect Harvard to bring its own lawsuit.

 In its refusal letter, Harvard said the government’s demands violate the school’s First Amendment rights and other civil rights laws.